GoalPath vs ZenHub

 Visual roadmap with milestone dependencies and goal path connections

-GoalPath delivery forecast with Monte Carlo probability dates
+GoalPath Monte Carlo delivery forecast with optimistic, expected, and pessimistic dates

 Monte Carlo delivery forecasting — optimistic, expected, and pessimistic dates